 Her studio is located near the Hudson River at Westbeth Artist's Residency where she had two one person exhibits and curated "The Power of Drawing" an exhibition of over thirty artists.
-She continues to exhibit at Westbeth Gallery in a variety of group shows.
+She continues to exhibit at Westbeth Gallery in a variety of group shows and now has representation

-Beverly has taught both Color Theory and Watercolor for many years at Parsons, The New School in AMT and CE.
+Beverly has taught both Color Theory and Painting for many years at Parsons, The New School in AMT and Open Campus..

 fineartcollector.com/artist/beverly-brodsky www.carter burdengallery.org westbeth.org/wordpress/artist/beverly-brodsky